AgentTorch/AgentTorch/docs/create.md

 cd models/my_new_model
 touch __init__.py

-touch simulator.py # will contain the `config.yaml` for your simulator
+touch simulator.py # will contain the `config` for your simulator

 touch trainer.py # # will contain the `runner` and execution loop
 ```